 - 4.1 Staff have already begun a series of housekeeping exercises, which have been undertaken in line with current Audit/EU Audit guidelines, to rationalise the existing paper records and filing.
-One outcome will result in the termination of the contract for the provision of off-site storage and will deliver a cost saving benefit to SEStran.
-Work is almost complete and the filing system will benefit from operating in a more efficient and streamlined manner. - 4.2 Having reviewed the current complement of SEStran policies and procedures, the majority of the elements already exist separately within the organisation, including Freedom of Information, Data Protection and Business Continuity procedures and can easily be incorporated into SEStran's RMP. - 4.3 However, it has been identified that Information Security procedures need to be formalised and as the current IT hardware has now reached the end of its useful life cycle, a refresh is now critical in enabling SEStran to operate and deliver its current duties and functions.
+One outcome has resulted in the termination of the contract for the provision of off-site storage and will deliver a cost saving benefit to SEStran.
+Work is now almost completed on the physical files and the filing system will benefit from operating in a more efficient and streamlined manner. - 4.2 Having reviewed the current complement of SEStran policies and procedures, it concluded that the majority of the required elements already exist separately within the organisation, including Freedom of Information, Data Protection and Business Continuity procedures and can easily be incorporated into SEStran's RMP. - 4.3 However, it has been identified that Information Security procedures need to be formalised and as the current IT hardware has now reached the end of its useful life cycle, a full refresh is now critical in enabling SEStran to operate and deliver its current duties and functions.
 The timing of this refresh has allowed for the element covering information security to be incorporated into a wider review of the IT arrangements within the organisation.